 College Raptor has a lot of articles about the FAFSA, such as how does the FAFSA work, how to fill the FAFSA and CSS out, and why EVERYONE should file it.
 FAFSA stands for Free Application for Federal Student Aid.
 “Free” is an eye-catching part of that acronym, as it really costs nothing to apply for what really comes down to “free money.”
 The FAFSA helps students with federal grants and scholarships—financial aid that does not have to be paid back, unlike student loans.

 It’s easy to complete the FAFSA, is free, and will help make college more affordable—there is really no reason to not file it.
 If you don’t think you’ll get any aid from it, think again!
 And with its new Prior-Prior Year change, you can apply for aid earlier and increase your chances of getting some!

 Scholarships are perhaps the most well-known form of financial aid, but many students don’t think they’ll qualify for them or don’t seek out multiple opportunities.
 57% of all financial aid comes in the form of college scholarships and grants—and most of those awards come from the federal government and the schools themselves (40% and 39% respectively).

 There are two types of scholarships—need-based and merit-based.
-Need-based scholarships are awarded to students who are in need of aid in order to pursue higher education and is often calculated by parental income and estimated family contribution (EFC).
-These awards can be handed out regardless of GPA or test-scores.
+Need-based scholarships are awarded to students who are in need of aid in order to pursue higher education and are often calculated by parental income and estimated family contribution (EFC).
+These awards can be handed out regardless of GPA or test scores.

 Private sources of scholarships can also award funds to certain demographics of students.
 Depending on the sponsor of the scholarship, it can be anything from intended major to being a member of a national club to contest winners to crazy things like creating a zombie apocalypse survival plan (click here for more unique scholarships).